fuxingloh/contented/packages/contented-example/docs/03:api.md

 ### `contented write`

-To ease the authoring process, `content write` create a preview of your content on `localhost:3000`.
-The preview comes with basic content navigation tree (left), table of contents (right) and prose formatting (center).
+To ease the authoring process, `content write` creates a preview of your content on `localhost:3000`.
+The preview comes with a basic content navigation tree (left), table of contents (right), and prose formatting (center).

 This website, the current one **you're looking at right now** is the result of `contented write`.

 ### `contented generate`

-Generates the preview static website that can be published to GitHub Pages, Netlify or Vercel!
+Generates the static preview website that can be published to GitHub Pages, Netlify, or Vercel!
 Minimally, you need to configure your `package.json` with these fields:

 ```json